Shunya-karan/Flutter-Anonymous-Chat-App/README.md

 JWT_SECRET=your_jwt_secret
 ```

-Add the remaining environment variables required by your Cloudinary/auth configuration.
+Add whatever other environment variables your Cloudinary and auth setup needs.

 Start the backend: